-Partner for Surgery (PfS) and our Guatemalan partner, Asociación Compañero Para Cirugía (ACPC), coordinate 6+ Mobile Medical Missions every year, to reach Guatemalans without access to health care, living in the most remote areas.
-“MMMs” evaluate hundreds of patients for problems which can be treated by a surgical procedure, like hernias, prolapsed uteruses, masses, and cleft lip/palate.
+Partner for Surgery (PfS) and our Guatemalan implementing partner, Asociación Compañero Para Cirugía (ACPC), coordinate 6+ Rural Medical Missions every year to reach Guatemalans without access to health care living in the most remote areas.
+The Rural missions evaluate patients for problems that a surgical procedure can treat.

 • Hands and Hearts for Christ